razyal8/twitter_analysis_v2/README.md

 Final Project - Twitter Insight Engine using Kubernetes

 The Tweet Analysis Web Application is a Flask-based web application that allows users to perform various analyses on tweet data.
-Users can input data, choose analysis options, and visualize the results.
+Users can input data, choose analysis options, and visualize the results ,also they have the option to tweet their input using the Twitter API .

 ## Roadmap